 - Baker’s Cyst: Swelling or fluid accumulation at back of knee

-When do you need to seek Physiotherapy for your Knee Pain?
+When do you need to seek treatment for your Knee Pain?

 If you are unsure of the cause of your knee problem, or if you do not know the specific treatment recommendations for your condition, you should seek medical attention.
 Treatment of knee pain must be directed at the specific cause of your problem.
 Signs that you should be seen by a doctor or physiotherapist include: